The Doctrine of Res Ipsa Loquitur

 3. Non-Contribution by Plaintiff:

-The plaintiff's own actions should not have contributed to the incident.
-In the case of Karnataka State Road Transport Corporation v.
-Krishnan (1981), An accident was happen between two buses, scraped each other in the way that the left hand of two passengers of the bus were cut off below the shoulder joint.
+It is to be noted that the plaintiff's own conduct should not be contributed to the incident.
+Karnataka State Road Transport Corporation v.
+Krishnan (1981) was a case in which an accident happened between two buses.
+They scraped each other in the way that the left hand of two passengers of the bus were cut off below the shoulder joint.

-It was held that the accident speak for itself, there is a negligence on the part of both the drivers of the vehicles.
-The Court clarified that res ipsa loquitur would apply here because the plaintiff’s conduct not played a role in the damage.
+It was held that the accident speaks for itself, there is negligence on the part of both the drivers of the vehicles.
+The Court clarified that res ipsa loquitur would apply here because the plaintiff’s conduct did not play a role in the damage.

 While Res Ipsa Loquitur is recognized in India, its application depends on the particular facts and circumstances of each case.
 The aforesaid case law shows how the doctrine has been interpreted and applied in Indian law.